Showing full stacktraces

 $ bugsnag-cli upload android-ndk /path/to/my-app

-Configure the BugSnag Android Gradle Plugin
+BugSnag Android Gradle plugin

 Manually uploading mapping files